phpMussel/plugin-boilerplates/README.md

 This repository, "[plugin-boilerplates](https://github.com/phpMussel/plugin-boilerplates)", contains boilerplate code which can be used to create new plugins for phpMussel.

-Because phpMussel v0 is deprecated, and because support will no longer be provided for that major version, boilerplate code for that major version has been entirely removed.

-Because phpMussel v1 and v2 are very similarly structured, the same boilerplate code can be used for either of those two major versions (hence "boilerplate-v1-or-v2").
+The boilerplate code for each currently supported major version is contained within its respective directory.

 phpMussel v3 is the current latest available major version.

-The boilerplate code for each major version is contained within its respective directories.

 ---